How to Get Paid for In-Home Senior Care Jobs on Herewith

 Your guide to getting paid for senior care jobs

 To get started, all you have to do is sign up and create your Helper profile.
-Then you’ll use the Helper app or log in online to search for senior care jobs in your area, chat with clients, manage your bookings, and track your paychecks all from one place.
+Then you’ll use the Helper app or log in online to search for senior care jobs in your area, chat with clients, manage your bookings, and track your hours all from one place.

 In this article we’ll go over exactly how caregivers get paid by clients and a caregiver salary guide so you know what to expect as a senior care Helper.